lbormann/darts-caller/README.md

     - **Template file:**
     A UTF8-(with a BOM)-encoded CSV file (*.csv) (filename can be chosen freely), which is structured as follows:
     Column 1 contains the phrase a sound file is based on.
 For example: "The game is over."
-    All further filled columns (separated by semicolon ';') contain "filename-keys".
+    All further filled columns (separated by semicolon ';') contain sound-file-keys.
-    All supported filename-keys can be found at https://github.com/lbormann/autodarts-caller#setup-sounds.
+    A list of supported sound-file-keys can be found at https://github.com/lbormann/autodarts-caller#setup-sounds.
     You can find ready-to-go template-files in 'caller-templates'; you can also create template file and share it with me so that every contributer can use it in future!

     - **Sounds archive:**